Equality, Diversity and Inclusion (EDI)

 We see ourselves as being part of, and supporting colleagues within, a community which brings together all stakeholders to consider the shared goals and common interests of inclusion and belonging.
 Our role is primarily aimed at building on and developing sector-leading, transdisciplinary approaches to enhancing teaching excellence and an excellent student experience.

-Providing information, guidance and resources to create a holistic assessment and feedback strategy.
+Visit our dedicated Assessment Essentials website for information, guidance and resources to create accessible and inclusive assessment and feedback strategies.

 Black History Month

 The Cultural Calendar has been developed to help raise awareness and celebrate the diverse cultural backgrounds of our community at Sheffield Hallam University.
-Take a look at the upcoming cultural events and activities.
+It is also a practical tool which will help with planning meetings, exams or events when a portion of staff and students may be unavailable.

 Degree Awarding Gap